MewsSystems/gitbook-distributor-guide/distributor-widget/getting-started.md

 * Do not place the snippet anywhere else than in the `<head>`.
 * Do not modify the snippet in any way and do not attach the `async` attribute.
 * Do not use the snippet inside an iframe.
+* Do not add the [Distributor standalone](../distributor-standalone/README.md) URL (e.q. `https://www.mews.li/distributor/aaaa-bbbb-cccc-dddd-eeeeeeee`) to the iframe.

 #### Bundles and cache
 * Do not pack the contents of the script files that the code snippet references into your own JavaScript bundle.